 What is fluid intelligence?

-Crystallized intelligence refers to what you learn and the knowledge you gain from experiences.
-Fluid intelligence, on the other hand, refers to our intuitive problem-solving abilities.
+Fluid intelligence (gf) is our ability to use logic and derive solutions by identifying patterns & associations in novel situations.
+Researchers define it as the ability to reason, create, modify & manipulate various forms of new information in real time.
 According to a study, fluid intelligence is “our ability to creatively and flexibly grapple with the world in ways that do not explicitly rely on prior learning or knowledge”

 Professor and neuroscientist Berit Brogaard D.M.Sci., Ph.D explains “fluid intelligence is the ability to use generalized intellectual skills, such as math, deduction, induction, hypothesis-formation, abstract thinking, analytical skills, pattern recognition, imagination, visualization, and moral intuition to solve new problems.”